splunk/addonfactory-ucc-generator/docs/additional_packaging.md

 # `additional_packaging.py` file

-To extend the build process, you can create `additional_packaging.py` file in the same file level where you have your globalConfig file.
+To extend the build process, you can create a `additional_packaging.py` file in the same file level where you have your globalConfig file.

-This file should have `additional_packaging` function which accepts 1 argument: add-on name.
+This file should have the `additional_packaging` function, which accepts add-on name as its only argument.

-Example of how to utilize it:
+See the following example for proper usage:

 * Build custom UI after `ucc-gen` finishes all its necessary steps.
-* Workaround a `ucc-gen` feature which was not implemented.
+* Use a workaround for a `ucc-gen` feature that has not been implemented.